owanturist/react-impulse/README.md

 InnerStore<T>#subscribe(listener: VoidFunction): VoidFunction
 ```

-An `InnerStore` instance's method that adds a listener that is called each time when the value is changed via [`InnerStore#setState`][inner_store__set_state].
-Returns an unsubscribe function that can be used to remove the listener.
+An `InnerStore` instance's method that subscribes to the store's value changes caused by [`InnerStore#setState`][inner_store__set_state] calls.
+Returns a cleanup function that can be used to unsubscribe the listener.

+- `listener` is a function that will be called on store updates.

 ```tsx
 const UsernameInput: React.VFC<{